Packy McGarty

 Packy McGarty (29 April 1933 – 6 April 2021) was a Gaelic football player from Mohill, County Leitrim.
-He played for the Leitrim county team for 23 years between 1949 and 1971, playing his first senior game at the age of 16.
+He played for the Leitrim County Team for 23 years between 1949 and 1971, playing his first senior game at the age of 16.

+Career

 He played in four Connacht Senior Football Championship finals with Leitrim, from 1957 to 1960.
 In 1958 they were narrowly beaten by a Galway team backboned by the players who would win three consecutive All-Ireland Senior Football Championship titles between 1963 and 1966.
-In this match he had his jersey torn to shreds by the Galway backs, and many spectators said his performance was one of the all-time great Gaelic football forward displays.
+In this match, he had his jersey torn to shreds by the Galway backs, and many spectators said his performance was one of the all-time great Gaelic football forward displays.

-He played on his first Connacht Railway Cup team at the age of 20 in 1954.
+He played on his first Connacht Railway Cup Team at the age of 20 in 1954.
 He won his first Railway Cup with Connacht in 1957.

 He won a Connacht Junior Football Championship in 1962, and was on the team which lost to Meath in the All-Ireland Junior Football Championship final.

 He was included on the Gaelic football team of the century, of the great Gaelic Athletic Association (GAA) footballers who never won an All-Ireland medal.

 He was the only Leitrim Player chosen on the Connacht GAA team of the millennium.

+Personal life

 He lived in Clondalkin in Dublin, where he owned a grocery shop for many years.

 He died in April 2021, aged 87.